ProxSnap - A Snapshot Manager for Proxmox VE Clusters

 ProxSnap is developed with an open source mindset, focusing on transparency, reliability, and practical value for Proxmox VE environments.
 At the current stage, ProxSnap is distributed as prebuilt binary packages, allowing users to benefit from the tool without having to compile or maintain the source code themselves.

-At the moment, the source code of ProxSnap is not publicly available.
-The primary reason for this decision is not technical, but practical.
-Publishing source code often comes with expectations around long term maintenance, rapid bug fixes, feature requests, and community support.
-With several other active projects such as ProxLB, ProxCLMC, BoxyBSD, and additional tooling already requiring ongoing attention, available time is a limiting factor.
+Please note that issue tracking and feature requests are intentionally disabled for this repository.
+Publishing source code often comes with expectations around long-term maintenance, rapid bug fixes, feature discussions, and community support.
+With several other active projects such as ProxLB, ProxCLMC, BoxyBSD, and additional tooling already requiring ongoing attention, available time remains a limiting factor.

-Despite this, it still makes sense to share ProxSnap as a usable utility.
-Even in its current form, the tool already delivers clear value by closing an important operational gap in Proxmox VE cluster management.
-Making the binary available allows users to benefit from its functionality today, rather than waiting for a future point where full open source maintenance could be realistically sustained.
+Even in its current form, ProxSnap already delivers clear value by closing an important operational gap in Proxmox VE cluster management.
+Making both the binary and the source available allows users to benefit from its functionality today, while maintaining realistic expectations around support and ongoing development.

 This approach is not set in stone.
-As the project evolves and circumstances change, publishing the source code remains a possibility.
-ProxSnap may eventually follow the same path as other projects once the required capacity for long term maintenance and community engagement is available.
+As the project evolves and circumstances change, ProxSnap may eventually follow the same path as other projects once sufficient capacity for long-term maintenance and community engagement becomes available.

-For now, the focus remains on providing a stable, useful, and well integrated tool that helps administrators manage snapshots more effectively in real world Proxmox VE environments.
-You can also find some more information about ProxSnap in my blog post about it in automated snapshot cleanups for Proxmox clusters.
+For now, the focus remains on providing a stable, useful, and well-integrated tool that helps administrators manage snapshots more effectively in real-world Proxmox VE environments.
+You can also find more background information in this blog post about ProxSnap and automated snapshot cleanups for Proxmox clusters.